WestonGFX/ClippyCat/README.md

 1. **Start Logging**:
    - Launch the application.
 It will start in the system tray.
-   - To start monitoring the clipboard, open the app from the tray icon.
+   - To start monitoring the clipboard, **you must click the "Start Logging" button** in the GUI.
-   - The clipboard content will be logged and displayed in the GUI.
+   - The clipboard content will then be logged and displayed in the GUI.

-2. **Search and Manage History**:
-   - Use the search bar to find specific clipboard items.
-   - Mark items as favorites or organize them with tags.
+   - To stop monitoring, click the "End Logging" button.

+2. **Managing Clipboard Items**:
+   - Click on any saved clipboard item in the list to open the editor and modify its content.
+   - Note: The ability to remove clipboard items is not yet implemented.
+   - Note: The search functionality is not yet implemented.

 3. **Quick Paste**:
    - Use the hotkey `Ctrl+Shift+V` to open the quick paste menu.

-4. **Stop Logging**:
-   - To stop monitoring, close the main window.
-The app will continue running in the system tray.

-5. **Settings**:
+4. **Settings**:
-   - Access settings from the File menu to customize themes, hotkeys, encryption, and more.
+   - Access settings from the **File menu** to customize themes, hotkeys, encryption, and more.
+   - The settings panel allows you to configure various aspects of the application.

+5. **Editing Saved Items**:
+   - To edit a saved clipboard item, click on it in the main interface to open the clip editor.
+   - Make your changes and save to update the stored clipboard item.

 6. **Tray Icon**:
    - Right-click the tray icon to access the menu with options to open the app or exit.